RoboClyde/ERC-Remote-Maintenance-Sim/README.md

 # ERC UR3 Simulation

 This repository contains simulations of the Universal Robots UR3 robot created for the ERC competition.
-You can use docker with all requirements installed  (#using-docker) section or try to install them natively.
+You can use docker with all requirements installed  ([Using Docker](#using-docker) section) or try to install them natively([Install on the host system](#install-on-the-host-system) section).

 ## Using Docker